nicolai86/scaleway-terraform-demo/README.md

-## TODO

-- adjust nomad plan & run examples now that direct access is locked down (scp files, run from jump host /w private IP)

-# Terraform on Scaleway

-Terraform is a cloud agnostic automation tool to safely and efficiently manage infrastructure as the configuration is evolved.
-In its latest version, Terraform ships [Scaleway](https://scaleway.com) support.
-Terraform is a great tool and combination with Scaleway to version and continuously develop your infratructure with ease.
+[Terraform](https://www.terraform.io) is a cloud agnostic automation tool to safely and efficiently manage infrastructure as the configuration is evolved.
+In its latest version, Terraform ships [Scaleway](https://scaleway.com) support which make it a great tool to version and continuously develop your Scaleway infrastructure with ease.

-In this blog post I showcase Terraform new capabilities.
+In this blog post I showcase Terraform new capabilities by setting up a small Web App using Consul, Nomad and Fabio.

-Specifically I'll setup:

-- a Consul cluster.
-[Consul](https://consul.io) was build for service discovery, orchestration & configuration.
-To be able to dynamically change running services, consul will be used to provide health checks and service discovery for the Nomad cluster.
+- [Consul](https://www.consul.io/) is a tool for service discovery and configuration.
+Consul is distributed, highly available, and extremely scalable.

-- a Nomad cluster.
-[Nomad](https://nomadproject.io) is a distributed scheduler which allows us to run arbitrary tasks on a nomad cluster.
-To achieve higher utilization and ease overall development nomad helps abstract instances, instead exposing a declarative syntax to specify what services you want to run.
-Nomad will ensure that the services are always running and also take care of dynamic re-allocation if instances are unavailable.
+- [Nomad](https://www.nomadproject.io/) is a distributed scheduler which allows to run arbitrary tasks and ensure that services are always running and take care of dynamic re-allocation if instances are unavailable.
-- fabio loadbalancer. [fabio](https://github.com/eBay/fabio) was build to support a dynamic service landscape, where instances & services might fail unexpectedly.
-The native consul integration allows for zero configuration usage, relying on consuls data for configuration and service discovery.
-Fabio allows us to expose a web api, while not worrying about service relocation in case of instance failures.

-If you like diving into code: the entire example is available on [github](https://github.com/nicolai86/scaleway-terraform-demo).
+- [Fabio](https://github.com/eBay/fabio) is a fast, modern, zero-conf load balancing HTTP router for deploying applications managed by consul.

-## Requirements
+##### Requirements

-I assume that you have terraform >= v0.7.0 installed and are already a Scaleway user.
-If not, you can create your account in seconds [here](scaleway.com/pricing).
+I assume you have [Terraform](https://www.terraform.io) >= v0.7.0 installed and have a Scaleway account.
+If not, you can sign-up in seconds [here](https://cloud.scaleway.com/#/signup).

 First, set the following environmental variables to allow Terraform to interact with the Scaleway APIs:

 ```
-export SCALEWAY_ACCESS_KEY=<some-key>
+export SCALEWAY_ACCESS_KEY=<your-access-key>
-export SCALEWAY_ORGANIZATION=<some-org>
+export SCALEWAY_ORGANIZATION=<your-organization-key>
 ```

-Exporting environmental variables lets you run Terraform without specifying any credentials in the Terraform configuration file:
+Exporting environmental variables lets you run Terraform without specifying any credentials in the configuration file:

 ```
 # main.tf
 provider "scaleway" {}
 ```

-## Preparations
+##### Preparations

-I use a jump host, so my consul cluster instances are not publicly accessible and setup a security group to lock external requests to my Nomad cluster requests out.
-Nomad uses ports `4646`, `4647` and `4648` for http, rpc and serf.
+I use a jump host, so my Consul cluster instances are not publicly accessible and setup a security group to disable external requests to the Nomad cluster.
+Nomad uses ports `4646`, `4647` and `4648` for HTTP, RPC and Serf.

-I'll allow data center internal traffic, and drop outside traffic on the same port:
+The following configuration create a security group that allows internal traffic and drop inbound traffic on Nomad ports:

 ```
 # modules/security_group/main.tf